BA in History

 Previously Earned Credits

-Students who complete CGS SS 102, SS 201, and SS 202 with a grade of C or higher will receive credit for CAS HI 102, HI 176, and HI 290 (formerly HI 350), respectively.
+Students who complete CGS SS 102, SS 201, and SS 202 with a grade of C or higher will receive credit for CAS HI 102, HI 176, and HI 334 (formerly HI 350 and HI 290), respectively.
+Students who complete CGS SS 103 and SS 104 with a grade of C or higher will receive credit for CAS HI 101 and HI 102.
 Students who complete the four-semester humanities sequence of the College of Arts & Sciences Core Curriculum with a grade of C or higher will receive credit for CAS HI 101 and HI 102.

 Of the courses required for the major, at least seven must be taken at Boston University: the core methodology course (CAS HI 200), the two seminars, and four additional courses at the 200 level or above.